-- 39 Mirroring the Preferred Alternative, implementation of the Conservative Alternative would - 40 possibly result in improved air quality impacts as compared to the No Action Alternative. - 41 Since this alternative would incorporate less shoreline mileage into LDA, there would likely - 42 be a reduction in potential development, local vehicular exhaust emissions, and construction - 43 equipment activity, which would avoid or reduce potential impacts on localized air quality.

-- 1 No violations of the current NAAQS established by EPA would be expected as a result of

-- 2 the implementation of this alternative.
+Mirroring the Preferred Alternative, implementation of the Conservative Alternative would possibly result in improved air quality impacts as compared to the No Action Alternative.
+Since this alternative would incorporate less shoreline mileage into LDA, there would likely be a reduction in potential development, local vehicular exhaust emissions, and construction equipment activity, which would avoid or reduce potential impacts on localized air quality.
+No violations of the current NAAQS established by EPA would be expected as a result of the implementation of this alternative.

-- 3

-4 5.10 Health & Safety
+5.10 Health & Safety

-- 6 Safety of project visitors and project staff are highest priority in daily project operations.
-The No - 7 Action Alternative would have 7.1% of available shoreline miles allocated for LDA, and with - 8 14.2% allocated as PRA lands, would allow for a potential reduction in lake water quality, as - 9 described in Section 5.3.2.
-There could potentially be an increase in boat traffic on the lake and a - 10 possible increase in congestion, creating additional safety issues.
-The lake could experience - 11 increased user conflict, for example, boats vs. personal watercrafts.
-Under the No Action - 12 Alternative, populations who recreate at the lake could be exposed to greater health risks - associated with impaired water quality, such as E. coli, and potential hazardous run off due to the - 14 overall potential for increased recreation at the lake.
+Safety of project visitors and project staff are highest priority in daily project operations.
+The No Action Alternative would have 7.1% of available shoreline miles allocated for LDA, and with 14.2% allocated as PRA lands, would allow for a potential reduction in lake water quality, as described in Section 5.3.2.
+There could potentially be an increase in boat traffic on the lake and a possible increase in congestion, creating additional safety issues.
+The lake could experience increased user conflict, for example, boats vs. personal watercrafts.
+Under the No Action Alternative, populations who recreate at the lake could be exposed to greater health risks associated with impaired water quality, such as E. coli, and potential hazardous run off due to the overall potential for increased recreation at the lake.

-- 16 The Preferred Alternative could also create a potential for additional boat docks being built due - to a small increase in LDA allocation (22.0 miles), compared to the 21.7 miles in the No Action - 18 Alternative.
-This alternative would potentially result in a small increase of traffic congestion on - 19 the water, thus water related incidents could potentially become an issue under this alternative, - 20 but to a lesser potential in comparison to the No Action Alternative due to the large decrease of - 21 17.3 miles of PRA.
-An increase in PSA, from 236.3 shoreline miles to 255.7 miles, could - 22 potentially increase exposure to insects and animals during land based recreational activities.
+The Preferred Alternative could also create a potential for additional shoreline development (i.e. dock modifications and/or path permits) due to a small increase in LDA allocation (22.0 miles), compared to the 21.7 miles in the No Action Alternative.
+This alternative would potentially result in a small increase of traffic congestion on the water, thus water related incidents could potentially become an issue under this alternative, but to a lesser potential in comparison to the No Action Alternative due to the large decrease of 17.3 miles of PRA.
+An increase in PSA, from 236.3 shoreline miles to 255.7 miles, could potentially increase exposure to insects and animals during land based recreational activities.

-- The recreational opportunities, balanced with conservation of natural environment could lead to better health, both mental and physical, of the visiting population.
-Implementation of the Conservative Alternative would likely result in reduced private land development adjacent to the - 27 lake, and provide more recreational opportunity at the public ramps, parks, and marinas on the - 28 lake.
-The increase in PSA could potentially increase exposure to insects and animals. - 29
+The recreational opportunities, balanced with conservation of natural environment could lead to better health, both mental and physical, of the visiting population.
+Implementation of the Conservative Alternative would likely result in reduced private land development adjacent to the lake, and provide more recreational opportunity at the public ramps, parks, and marinas on the lake.
+The increase in PSA could potentially increase exposure to insects and animals.

-30 5.11 Aesthetics
+5.11 Aesthetics

 Aesthetics is an important feature that enhances the recreational experience.
-Lands around Greers 32 Ferry Lake provide a natural setting that is aesthetically pleasing as well as buffering the lake from 33 views of development and clearings.
-Under the No-Action Alternative the visual character of the 34 landscape would slowly change due to potential continued development increasing the amount of 35 land with views of development and human structures.
-This would increase the amount of visual 36 contrast between the natural and developed landscapes around the lake.
-Visual contrast is a 37 measure of impact on visual quality and aesthetics.
-Dock development would reduce the 38 unspoiled and untamed aesthetic of this landscape.
-Road and utility line corridors also impact 39 aesthetics and visual resources at Greers Ferry Lake.
-In many instances, requests for new 40 shoreline use permits are in areas where the natural vegetation and landscape would be disturbed.
-41
+Lands around Greers Ferry Lake provide a natural setting that is aesthetically pleasing as well as buffering the lake from views of development and clearings.
+Under the No-Action Alternative the visual character of the landscape would slowly change due to potential continued development increasing the amount of land with views of development and human structures.
+This would increase the amount of visual contrast between the natural and developed landscapes around the lake.
+Visual contrast is a measure of impact on visual quality and aesthetics.
+Dock development would reduce the unspoiled and untamed aesthetic of this landscape.
+Road and utility line corridors also impact aesthetics and visual resources at Greers Ferry Lake.
+In many instances, requests for new shoreline use permits are in areas where the natural vegetation and landscape would be disturbed.